phobic-wrld/Phase-1-Independent-Project/README.md

 INDEPENDENT PROJECT

 Date, 2024/04/12
 By *Grace Joy *

-Description
+Description:
-I have created an e-commerse
+I have created an e-commerce website

 Installation
 You use git clone to be able to download the documents in the GitHub